Skip to content

 };

-• A neutral, accessible base palette (no opinionated brand colours — those are yours).
+• A neutral, accessible base palette.
+Brand colours stay yours.

 • A spacing scale aligned to a 4 px grid.